civilservicelgbt/civilservicelgbt.github.io/_posts/2020-07-27-kelly-cowley.md

 permalink: /2020/07/27/kelly-cowley-allyship
 ---

-####  Kelly Cowley is a National Insurance Interviewing Officer at tht Oxford Job Centre (Department for Work and Pensions).
+####  Kelly Cowley is a National Insurance Interviewing Officer at the Oxford Job Centre (Department for Work and Pensions).

 For me being a LGBT+ Ally means to stand alongside my colleagues in their fight for equality and inclusion.
 To stand up and be counted and to challenge some of the negative behaviours that I see around me.
 I have always held a strong belief that people have the right to be heard and as an Ally, I feel proud (yes that word) to be able to lend my support to my colleagues and play an active part in the great work they are doing – in not only educating others but also ensuring that everyone can rightly feel they can ‘Be me in DWP’.